ydluo/qdyn/README.md

 ## News

-*Feb 2017* | [**QDYN v1.1 has been released**](https://github.com/ydluo/qdyn/releases/tag/qdyn_1.1) and published online via [zenodo] (https://zenodo.org/record/322459#.WLNq3BiZNE4).
+*Feb 2017* | [**QDYN v1.1 has been released**](https://github.com/ydluo/qdyn/releases/tag/qdyn_1.1) and published online via [zenodo](https://zenodo.org/record/322459#.WLNq3BiZNE4).
 This new version introduces MPI parallelization for 3D simulations in HPC clusters and faults surrounded by damaged zones in 2D.
 You can cite it as:
   Y. Luo, J. P. Ampuero, P. Galvez, M. van den Ende and B. Idini (2017)
   *QDYN: a Quasi-DYNamic earthquake simulator (v1.1)*
   Zenodo. doi:10.5281/zenodo.322459